 You can withdraw from the study at any time if you do not want to continue participating.
 Although we would like people to take part in research we do not want anyone to feel pressured into continuing with something they do not want to.

-You may have the opportunity to take part in a range of studies.
-Some of these may involve you filling in a questionnaire about your life or the care you receive.
-Others may be trying out an exciting new treatment which would involve more of your time.
-With any study, our staff make it as easy and convenient as possible for you to take part.
+You may be able to take part in a range of studies.
+Some of these may involve you filling in a questionnaire about your life or the care you receive, others may be trying out an exciting new treatment which would involve more of your time.
+With any study, we make it as easy and convenient as possible for you to take part.

 Taking part in a research study should have no effect on the care you receive normally.
 Research is an extra service provided by our Trust and most studies run alongside your normal care.
 If you are taking part in a research study of a new treatment, your current treatment may need to be modified.
 However, this will be carefully discussed with clinicians to ensure it is the best option for you.